Warriors star Draymond Green suspended indefinitely by NBA

 SAN FRANCISCO (AP) — Golden State Warriors forward Draymond Green was suspended indefinitely by the NBA on Wednesday, less than 24 hours after he hit Phoenix Suns center Jusuf Nurkic in the face and received a Flagrant 2 foul and ejection.

-The league announced the penalty handed down by operations chief Joe Dumars and said the suspension begins immediately.
-It’s already Green’s second suspension this season.
+The league said the penalty handed down by operations chief Joe Dumars begins immediately.
+This is already Green’s second suspension this season.

 “He will be required to meet certain league and team conditions before he returns to play,” the league said.